openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 The terms search has a default behavior that can be modified by sending some predefined prefixes.

 The default behavior is to search for movies, series or episodes whose name starts with the given text.
 If it finds results the bind will proceed as said before.
 If the result is a series, the binding will try to resume some episode.
-If not it will look for the next episode to watch and finally will fall back to the first episode.
+If not, it will look for the next episode to watch and finally will fall back to the first episode.

 You can prefix your search with `<type:movie>`, `<type:episode>`, `<type:series>` to limit your search to a specific type.

 You can also search for a specific series episode by season and episode number by prefixing your search with `<season:1><episode:1>` with the desired values.
 So `<season:3><episode:10>Something` will try to play episode `10` of season `3` of the series called `Something`.

 ## Known Limitations